When does stress become dangerous?

 Chronic stress can lead to a range of physical and mental health issues, including cardiovascular problems, weakened immune function, and increased risk of anxiety and depression.
 The danger zone for stress varies among individuals, but some key signs indicate when stress has become potentially harmful:

-- Persistent physical symptoms: Headaches, muscle tension, or digestive issues that don't resolve with rest.
+- Persistent physical symptoms: Headaches, muscle tension as the skin constricts and hands feel cold, or digestive issues that don't resolve with rest.

 - Sleep disturbances: Difficulty falling asleep or staying asleep.